Aam-Digital/ndb-setup/deployer/README.md

    > ./pipe-listener.sh
 5. Visit `<DEPLOYER_URL>/api` in you browser and send requests to the `/deploy` endpoint

+The logfile for the deployments can be found at `deployer/deploy-log.txt`.

 ## Listen infinitely

 To start the script without a shell run